Boosting Your Yields with Potassium Supplements

 So how do you know how much is too much?
 Your plants will tell you.
 For example, potassium toxicity commonly shows up as a magnesium deficiency, as potassium and magnesium ions can compete with one another for uptake by the plant.

 Magnesium deficiency shows up in the older growth near the bottom of the plant as interveinal chlorosis.
 In other words, the veins of the lower leaves stay green, but the tissue between the veins will start to turn yellow.
-(For other reasons why you might be seeing yellow leaves on your plants, check out Why are my Leaves Turning Yellow?)

 If you start to see symptoms of magnesium deficiency, back off on your potassium supplements a little.
 And don’t worry; correcting a magnesium deficiency is easy.
 Simply add a little calcium and magnesium supplement (cal-mag) to your nutrient solution or spray a mild solution of magnesium sulfate on the bottom leaves of your plants.
 The leaves will green up in a matter of days.